tahabinzafar/ML-Zoomcamp/midterm_project/readme.md

   "employee_work_load": "unburdened"
 }
 ```
-More details about range of values and data types of each input field is discussed briefly in the "test_sample.ipynb" notebook.
+More details about range of values and data types for each input field is discussed briefly in the "test_sample.ipynb" notebook.
 Please refer to it for more clarity

 ## Run web service using Docker